NIR Spectroscopy: How Near-Infrared Light Becomes a Usable Measurement

 What You Gain by Switching to NIR Analysis

-Many labs have cut sample turnaround from 20 minutes down to under 30 seconds by moving from wet chemistry to NIR.
-That's not an edge case — that's typical across grain, feed, and dairy operations running high daily sample volumes.
-Here's what drives the difference:
+Many labs have cut sample turnaround from 20 minutes down to under 30 seconds by moving from wet chemistry to NIR spectroscopy.
+That is typical across grain, feed, and dairy operations running high daily sample volumes.
+Here is what drives the difference:

 Side-by-side comparison diagram showing wet chemistry analysis requiring 20 minutes versus NIR spectroscopy delivering results in under 30 seconds for moisture, protein, and fat in food and feed samples